 "Suddenly Married: Joint Taxation and the Labor Supply of Same-Sex Married Couples After U.S. v.
 Windsor" (PDF)

 A joint taxation system can exacerbate the deadweight loss of taxation due to labor supply responses, but evidence is scarce.
 I provide direct evidence of the efficiency costs and labor supply effects of joint taxation in the United States by leveraging tax variation created by federal same-sex marriage recognition following the 2013 United States v.
 Windsor Supreme Court ruling.
-I find hours responses to taxation among predicted primary earners and labor force participation responses among predicted secondary earners.
-I also show that joint taxation decreases efficiency and tax revenue compared to individual taxation, with larger effect sizes for equal-earning couples.
-My findings suggest that there are efficiency gains to lowering tax rates for secondary earners, but whether efficiency is worth the lower associated tax equity across households remains an open question.
-(JEL: D10, D61, H24, J22)
+I find moderate hours responses to taxation among predicted primary earners and larger labor force participation responses among predicted secondary earners.
+I also show that joint taxation is less efficient and generates less tax revenue compared to individual taxation.
+My findings suggest that there are efficiency gains to lowering tax rates for secondary earners, but whether greater efficiency is worth the lower associated tax equity across families remains an open question.

 "Marriage, Divorce, and Tax and Transfer Policy" (PDF)